Creating and publishing ads is easy. Getting people to see and click them? Not so much.

 1. Use supplemental/informative content

-When creating your ad, you should always keep “ad empathy” in the back of your mind.
-Putting yourself in the shoes of the viewer will be the best way to stand out from competing ads.
+When creating your ad descriptions, always keep “ad empathy” in the back of your mind.
+Putting yourself in the shoes of the viewer makes you stand out from competing ads.

-Remember that you’re choosing text to help increase your CTR, so choosing text with an empathetic mindset will help nudge the viewer into clicking on the ad.
+Remember, you're choosing text to increase your CTR, so select text with an empathetic mindset to nudge the viewer into clicking on the ad.

 Try asking yourself these three questions: